 Mr Chris Chesterfield, Independent Water Sector Expert

 Mr Chesterfield has chaired a number of Ministerial advisory committees related to urban and water planning that have led to significant planning and legislative reforms, and was recently appointed by the Minister for Water to chair the Birrarung Council, which brings together Traditional Owners and community to act as the ‘voice’ for the Yarra River.
-Mr Chesterfield continues to be the Commissioner and Chair person of the Victorian Environmental Water Holder, an independent statutory body responsible for holding and managing the State’s environmental water entitlements.
+He continues to be the Commissioner and Chairperson of the Victorian Environmental Water Holder.

 Ms Sharyon Peart moved from Melbourne to the Mallee in 2005, where she lived on a large property in Nangiloc.
 Ms Peart’s background in corporate business, sales, marketing and team management gave inspiration to the small business she currently owns and operates.
 Ms Peart has been the sole director since she created the company in 2005, specialising in retail consultation, and managing women’s health and wellbeing.
 Ms Peart served on the Mildura Rural City Council as a Councillor for nine years and gained much experience as a portfolio councillor for art and education, later community services and wellbeing, and governance and finance.

 Ms Peart is committed to strengthening partnerships between community and government in the sustainable management of resources across our region.
 Ms Peart is a member of the La Trobe University’s Mildura Regional Advisory Board; a Director of Lower Murray Water; and a member of the Victorian Agricultural Advisory Council.